 - 1. Chair(s): Title IX Coordinator, or designee (required) - 2.
-Vice President, Student Success Adjudicator (students) Deputy Coordinator (Employees) Title IX, or designee (required) - 3.
-Faculty members (2-3) (two required, one optional) - 4.
+Dean of Transfer Ed VP/Provost (proposed title) (required) - 3.
+Dean of Student Success, or designee (required) - 4.
+Faculty members (2-3) (two required, one optional) - 5.
 One to two appointees by the Title IX Coordinator (optional).
 Selection preference may be given for individuals who have either training in a relevant subject area or experience with the hearing process.
 Depending on the circumstances, a student may be asked to serve as a voting member of the hearing committee.

-Training of the Committee: The Title IX Coordinator and the Vice President, Student Success Adjudicator (students) Deputy Coordinator (Employees) Title IX are responsible for providing all members with orientation and training on College Policies (including the Clatsop Community College Student Standards of Student Conduct, this policy, and the College Policy on Sexual Harassment); on issues related to domestic violence, dating violence, sexual assault, and stalking; and on how to conduct a hearing in a way that protects the safety of all participants, promotes accountability, and assures a fair, unbiased hearing for the Respondent (Accused Student).
+Training of the Committee: The Title IX Coordinator and the Dean of Student Success are responsible for providing all members with orientation and training on College Policies (including the Clatsop Community College Student Standards of Student Conduct, this policy, and the College Policy on Sexual Harassment); on issues related to domestic violence, dating violence, sexual assault, and stalking; and on how to conduct a hearing in a way that protects the safety of all participants, promotes accountability, and assures a fair, unbiased hearing for the Respondent (Accused Student).